 Each year, the Ticknor Society awards a $1000 George and Anna Eliot Ticknor Book and Book Culture Collecting Prize to encourage and recognize those who have been inspired to create a book collection of their own.
 The award is given in the spirit of the scholarship of George Ticknor and his daughter, Anna Eliot, who were scholars, teachers, and avid book collectors.
-The winner will also be invited to speak about their collection at our Ticknor Society annual meeting in the spring, and will be offered a complimentary one-year Ticknor Society membership.
+The winner will also be invited to speak about their collection to the Ticknor Society, and will be offered a complimentary one-year Ticknor Society membership.
+The winner will be offered the opportunity for their submission to be posted on the Ticknor Society’s website.

 The bibliographic list should contain up to 20 items citing: the author, title, place, publisher and date of publication, type of binding, condition, annotations on the importance of individual pieces, and why they are in your collection.